davesque/thought.place/posts/objects/2017/7/22/pagerank.md

 </figure>

-To answer all these questions, we need to find a more systematic way to talk about this problem^[The algorithm we've described in this first section is, in fact, how an early version of Google's very own PageRank algorithm worked.
+To answer all these questions, we need to find a more systematic way to talk about this problem.^[The algorithm we've described in this first section is, in fact, how an early version of Google's very own PageRank algorithm worked.
 So, at one point in recent history, this algorithm was poised to make billions of dollars.
-The rest of this article will touch on more of the details of the PageRank algorithm.].
+The rest of this article will touch on more of the details of the PageRank algorithm.]

 ## A More Systematic Approach